Dust attenuation evolution in $z \sim 2$-$12$ JWST galaxies: Redshift evolution of dust attenuation law

-Fig. \ref{z_S}a also shows that the slope of the attenuation curve (at fixed redshift) flattens with increasing $A_V$, as expected.
+Fig. \ref{z_S}a also depicts the best fit on the entire sample whereas Fig. \ref{z_S_Av} shows the best fit on subsets of sources with $A_V \sim 0.1-0.38$ and $A_V \geq 0.38$.
+We see that the slope of the attenuation curve (at fixed redshift) flattens with increasing $A_V$ (despite significant uncertainties), as expected.
 This effect is more evident at lower redshifts ($z \lesssim 4$), whereas at $z \gtrsim 6$ the dust attenuation curves remain shallow, and are largely unaffected by variations in $A_V$.
 Furthermore, the analysis of $A_{\lambda}(z)$ in different $A_V$ ranges shows that the flattening trend towards high-$z$ persists irrespective of the $A_V$ values considered.
 This implies that $A_V$ is not the driver of the redshift evolution of the slope.
-Additionally, we examine if the flattening trend stems from an underlying dependence on other galaxy properties, but the overall trends remain regardless of the considered values.
+Additionally, we examine if the flattening trend stems from an underlying dependence on other galaxy properties (e.g., $M*$, SFR, $Z$, ${\langle a \rangle}_*^{\rm{m}}$, and $U$), but the overall trends remain regardless of the considered parameters (Extended Data Figs. \ref{z_S_logM}, \ref{z_S_age}, \ref{z_S_SFR}, \ref{z_S_Z}, and \ref{z_S_logU}).